aiwmusial/nodeExercise/README.md

 - Introduced switch Statements: To replace the previously proposed if statements, I used switch statements.

-- Utilized ES2019 Array.prototype.flat(): I applied the .flat() method to concatenate nested array in basketball match score case.
+- Utilized ES2019 Array.prototype.flat(): I applied the .flat() method to concatenate the nested array in the basketball match score case.

 - Used .map() for Array Transformation: In the final step, I used .map() to transform the array of matches into an array of parsed matches (matchesParsed).
 Then, I filtered out only those entries with valid names and scores.